NNPDF/nnpdf/doc/sphinx/source/contributing/dev_install.rst

 Development installation on Linux or macOS
 ===========================================

-If you intend to contribute to the NNPDF code, you will need to install a development version of the code.
+To contribute to the NNPDF code, you will need to install a development version of the code.
-This is necessary if you intend to add new features, data or modify existing tools.

-Code development is carried out using Github.
+Code development is carried out using Github, see :ref:`gitsection`.
-For more information on the Git workflow that NNPDF adopts, see the section :ref:`gitsection`.

 While we recommend that you install ``nnpdf`` in the most comfortable way for your workflow, installing some of the dependencies such as LHAPDF might be challenging.